University-wide Curriculum Renewal

 The University’s Strategic Plan commits the institution to engaging in University-wide curriculum renewal.

-The SEG Curriculum and Course Planning Committee’s (CCPC) curriculum renewal strategy supports Goal 3 of the University’s Strategic Plan through three key initiatives:
+The SEG Curriculum and Course Planning Committee’s (CCPC) curriculum renewal strategy supports Goal 3 of the University’s Strategic Plan through two key initiatives:

 - The work of the Curriculum and Course Planning Committee to review all new course proposals in terms of strategic fit with University and faculty plans.